Euston Sartorius: Later career

 Due to wounds received during his VC action, Sartorius partially lost the use of his left hand.
 Unable to continue as an active field officer, he was appointed to a staff post at Aldershot.
 In the 1882 Anglo-Egyptian War he was made deputy assistant adjutant-general and quartermaster-general, responsible for base and communications.
 For this, he was made brevet lieutenant-colonel, mentioned in dispatches, and received the fourth-class Order of Osmanieh.
 He became a colonel in 1886, and was assistant adjutant-general in Portsmouth from 1891 to 1894.
 In 1896 he was made a companion of the Order of the Bath, and went to Japan as military attaché.
-After promotion to Major-general in 1899, he retired in August 1901 but continued as colonel of a volunteer battalion of the South Lancashire Regiment.
+After promotion to major general in 1899, he retired in August 1901 but continued as colonel of the South Lancashire Regiment in November 1909, taking over from Major General Sir Frederick Solly-Flood.

 In retirement he lived at Holmbury St Mary, Surrey, and in London.
 Following a short illness he died at his residence in Chelsea, London, on 19 February 1925.
 He was buried at St Peter and St Paul's Churchyard, Ewhurst, Surrey.